The stages of labour

 What is slow labour?

 Everyone is different and not all labours stick to a timetable!
 A slow labour is quite common and nothing to worry about.
-But if things slow down too much, it might be necessary to speed them up a bit.
+Your midwife will be there to guide you at every stage.

 Second stage of labour